UoB-COMSM0166/2025-group-17/README.md

 #### 5.3 Improvements of the final version
 ##### Enhancing System State Visibility
-- Add clear attack indicators when the player is hit (e.g., shaking the player image, damage flash), and optimize real-time feedback for health bar/heart icons.
+- Add clear attack indicators when the player is hit (e.g., shaking the player image, damage flash), and optimise real-time feedback for health bar/heart icons.
 - Display dynamic health values for both enemies and players, providing immediate visual effects when bullets hit and enemies take damage.

 ###### Improving User Control and Feedback
 - Add clear buttons for restart, exit, and continue on the interface.
-- Optimize collision detection to avoid getting stuck against walls or being unable to move sideways, and clearly indicate the save and restart processes.
+- Optimise collision detection to avoid getting stuck against walls or being unable to move sideways, and clearly indicate the save and restart processes.

 ###### Enhancing Help and Guidance
 - Set up tutorial levels before the game starts, and add task prompts or concise graphical/text tutorials to help new players quickly grasp game objectives and controls.
 - Provide a skippable quick guide mode to lower the learning barrier for experienced players.

 ###### Unifying Interface Style and Aesthetics
-- Standardize UI visual elements (buttons, fonts, colors), highlight interactive areas, and optimize the visual/collision detection of obstacles for consistency.
+- Standardise UI visual elements (buttons, fonts, colors), highlight interactive areas, and optimise the visual/collision detection of obstacles for consistency.
 - Control the movement speed of enemies and items (e.g. boss bullets) to ensure players have sufficient reaction time.

 ###### Strengthening "Recognition Over Recall"
 - Add key operation buttons and system operation instructions on non-game pages (e.g., pause interface) to reduce players' memory burden.
-- Use consistent and intuitive visual symbols for important interactions (e.g., save points, teleporters) to help players quickly recognize and make selections.
+- Use consistent and intuitive visual symbols for important interactions (e.g., save points, teleporters) to help players quickly recognise and make selections.

 #### 5.4 Testing